Dale-Potter-14/Play-Eternal/README.md

   -   This section includes a six minute video clip on sensory play and play ideas in the home.
    - It provides the user with the option to explore the information in a visual format.
 It is important for a user to engage with material in a format that they are comfortable with.
-    -   The video is hosted on YouTube but play directly on the site.
+    -   The video is hosted on YouTube but plays directly on the site.
 It can be enlarged to full screen.

  -   **Activities**